Learn to Fly

 This information is intended for people who have either seen us flying at our sites, or watched online videos and are looking to learn to fly a paraglider or hang-glider as an absolute beginner, completely new to the sport.
 Most beginners we speak to usually ask our Club the same four questions, which we try to answer, and our Club Senior Coach gives you a pilots viewpoint of the trials and pitfalls of learning to fly.

-So…the first question we always get asked as a Club is:
+So…the first question we always get asked at our Club is:

 “Can I learn with your Club at Dunstable?”